herkyl/scraper/README.md

-Scraper Readme
+# Scraper

+Scraper is a Chrome Extension that search for items on scrap.tf, use on your own risk

-Loading the extension into Chrome
+## Loading the extension into Chrome
 (from https://developer.chrome.com/extensions/getstarted#unpacked)